active-logic/uta/README.md

 ## Getting started

-The UPM package requires Unity 3D (the game engine).
-After adding the package to an existing project go to `Window > Activ > Howl` and you will be guided through simple steps to configure your work environment.
+This UPM package requires Unity 3D (the game engine).
+After adding the package to your project hit `Window > Activ > Howl` and follow simple steps to configure your work environment.

 If you are using Atom (recommended), find tips to resolve install woes and make yourself at ease on the [Howl plugin homepage](https://github.com/eelstork/language-howl/blob/master/README.md).

-After setup you are presented with the Howl main window/tab.
-Options to refresh/rebuild and convert between Howl and C# are self-documented.
+Once you are setup, typing C# in `*.howl` scripts generates Howl on the fly (via snippets).
+In the same way that C# builds automatically in Unity, your Howl scripts will be recompiled on save.

 **TIP**: Import, export and symset config may also be applied on a per file/directory basis via the Unity project window.

-In normal use you do not need any of the above.
-Close the Howl window/tab, focus on your code, and be happy.

 ## Good to know